nergalex/f5-aks-kic-lab/source/class6/module1/module1.rst

     :local:
     :depth: 1

 Distributed points of control managed by One Controller
 ***************************************************************
-Security architect decided to distribute security across all subscriptions owned by each business unit.
+Security architect decided to distribute security across all subscriptions owned by each business unit, whatever the Security appliance (NGINX App Protect) is hosted on VM or Container.
 Regarding Modern Application hosted on Kubernetes cluster, security is embedded inside the Kubernetes cluster.
-This design allows to published application directly on Internet in a secured manner.
+This design allows to published application on Internet directly secured by a Ingress Security layer hosted into Kubernetes clusters.

-Those *strategic point of control* are controlled centrally by a Controller, as a Out of Band Control-Plane.
+Those *strategic point of control* are controlled centrally by a Controller (NGINX Controller), as a Out of Band Control-Plane.

 .. image:: ./_pictures/oob_controller.svg
    :align: center